Summary: In this tutorial, you’ll learn about the basic Python syntax so that you can quickly get started with the Python language.

 ) to denote a string literal.

-The string literal need to be surrounded with the same type of quotes.
+The string literal needs to be surrounded with the same type of quotes.
 For example, if you use a single quote to start a string literal, you need to use the same single quote to end it.

 The following shows some examples of string literals: